 - The 3520b has a manual spindle lock, whereas the 3520c has the automatic one.

 - Indexing on the 3520b is more difficult than on the 3520c.

 - The Variable Frequency Drive on the 3520b is not enclosed, whereas the one on the 3520c is enclosed.

 The 3520b is more affordable than the 3520c.
 The 3520b ranges from 3,000 to 4,000, whereas the 3520 c ranges from 4,500 to 6,000.

 It’s cheaper than its counterpart.
-Don’t worry about quality – they’re almost exactly alike with only a few slight differences.
-These include a better riser block, more accurate readings.
-That is thanks to digital readouts as well as enclosed Variable Frequency Drives included within this new design!
+Don’t worry about quality – they’re almost alike with only a few slight differences.
+These include a better riser block and more accurate readings.
+That is thanks to digital readouts and enclosed Variable Frequency Drives included within this new design!
 Have you read our Milling Machine vs Lathe post?